-In this lesson we will use a backing track to practice switching between the A major, D major, and E major chord.
-We are going to focus on two things:
+In this lesson we will use a backing track to practice switching between the E, A, E, and B major chords.
+We are going to focus on two things: getting from one chord shape to the next and doing it in time with the music.